 "What type man does not endeavor to improve his own land?" he asked quietly over his shoulder.

-She gracefully rose to join him as stared unseeing at the land and those kneeling in supplication.
-Sibylla decided to go another route in wooing Balian to her.
+She gracefully rose to join him as he stared unseeing at the land and those kneeling in supplication.
+Sibylla decided to go another route in wooing Balian.
 She was Almaric's daughter after all, and although she kept from involving herself publicly in politics, it didn't mean she didn't know her way around them.

 "They try to become one…one heart…one morality.
 Their prophet says, Submit.
 Jesus says...Decide."